 To reinstall just the web console, do the following:

-- If your Lansweeper database is hosted in SQL Server and you never configured your own custom database password before, do so now by following the instructions in this knowledge base article.
+- If your Lansweeper database is hosted in SQL LocalDB or SQL Server and you never configured your own custom database password before, do so now by following the instructions in this knowledge base article.

 - Stop your web server service in Windows Services.
 Your web server service is either IIS Express or World Wide Web Publishing Service (IIS).